Eli Abbey

 The 1895 Kansas State Census taken on March 1, 1895, shows W. J. Hyde (age 31) born in New York is living in Cheyenne Twp., Woodson Co., KS.
 Living with him are: F. E. Hyde (age 35) born in Indiana; Grover Hyde (age 10) born in Kansas; Etna Hyde (age 8) born in Kansas; and Homer Hyde (age 5) born in Kansas.

-The 1895 Kansas State Census taken on March 1, 1895, shows Rachel Abbey (age 78) born in New York is living in the City of Le Roy, Le Roy Twp., Coffey Co., KS.
+The 1895 Kansas State Census taken on March 1, 1895, shows Racheal Abbey (age 78) born in New York, is living in the City of Le Roy, Le Roy Twp., Coffey Co., KS.
 Living with her are: Frank Abbey (age 35) born in New York; and Brainard Abbey (age 32) born in New York.

 Between 1898 or 1899 the William J. Hyde family removed to Baldwin, Palmyra Twp., Douglas Co., KS.

-Rachel Ann (Ferguson) Abby died about 1900 in Kansas?
+Rachel Ann (Ferguson) Abbey died 1900 in Kansas at about age 84.

 The 1900 U. S. Census taken on June 26, 1900, shows William Abbey (age 47) born April 1853 in Canada to English and Canadian-born parents is a Farm Laborer renting his home in the City of Dodgeville, Dodgeville Twp., Iowa Co., WI.
 Living with him is his wife of twenty five years, Ida Abbey (age 48) born September 1858 in Wisconsin to Pennsylvania-born parents.
 All of their children (except for Iva who had married and Ruth who died) are living in the household in the City of Dodgeville, Iowa Co., WI.
 Irwin Abbey (age 24) born May 1876 is a traveling stationery salesman; Maude Abbey (age 18) born December 1881 is a dressmaker; Emma Abbey (age 16) born February 1884; Truman Abbey (age 14) born May 1886; Eda Abbey (age 5) born March 1895; and Allen Abbey (age 2) born June 1898.
 All of the children were born in Wisconsin.